Brandon-Baker11/Configuring-Active-Directory/Active-Directory-Labs/WSUS.md

 <img width="1052" height="891" alt="Screenshot from 2025-08-24 14-37-45" src="https://github.com/user-attachments/assets/ad801302-9783-491d-b34f-a3c4da9a5392" />

-Now we have conpleted the initial configuration of WSUS.
+Now we have completed the initial configuration of WSUS.
 There aren't any machines configured to reach out to the WSUS server just yet.
 Group policy will be used to tell the machine to contact the WSUS server so it can issue these updates.

 <a name="group-policy"></a>